-Brookline Bancorp (BRKL) is headquartered in Boston, and is in the Finance sector.
-The stock has seen a price change of 8.97% since the start of the year.
-Currently paying a dividend of $0.1 per share, the company has a dividend yield of 2.79%.
-In comparison, the Financial - Savings and Loan industry's yield is 2.18%, while the S&P 500's yield is 1.97%.
+Headquartered in Boston, Brookline Bancorp (BRKL) is a Finance stock that has seen a price change of 7.74% so far this year.
+Currently paying a dividend of $0.11 per share, the company has a dividend yield of 2.95%.
+In comparison, the Financial - Savings and Loan industry's yield is 2.28%, while the S&P 500's yield is 1.87%.

-Looking at dividend growth, the company's current annualized dividend of $0.42 is up 6.3% from last year.
-In the past five-year period, Brookline Bancorp has increased its dividend 2 times on a year-over-year basis for an average annual increase of 3.24%.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.44 is up 11.4% from last year.
+Brookline Bancorp has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 4.36%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Brookline's current payout ratio is 39%.
 This means it paid out 39% of its trailing 12-month EPS as dividend.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, BRKL presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+With that in mind, BRKL is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report